BritishPandaChick/css-sun-animation/README.md

-# css-sun-animation
+# CSS Sun Animation

-Codeplayer.com Pure CSS Sun Animation project
+Codeplayer.com Pure CSS Sun Animation project.
+Made with HTML &amp; CSS.

+## Instructions
+Clone or download zip file.
+Open index.html file in your browser.

+## Contributing
+This repository is based on starter code from TheCodePlayer.
+Therefore I will not be accepting any pull requests.

+## Acknowledgements
+* TheCodePlayer